KajalDodhia/FunAlg/README.md

     ```
    library(FunAlg)
     ```
 6. You can now use the stable_marriage function.
 It takes two preference tables in a data frame from and ouputs a stable matching.
-An example of this provided under the heading Task 4 in the jupyter notebook file named "Question 3 and 4": [https://github.com/KajalDodhia/STOR601-Assessment-3-Q3-4/blob/main/Question%203%20and%204.ipynb].

 ### How to download it by putting everything in repository into a folder (locally):